o2r-project/erc-spec/docs/spec/index.md

 Besides the files mentioned in this specification, the base directory may contain any other file and directories.

+### Main file

+An ERC MUST have a _main document_, i.e. the file which contains the text and instructions being the basis for the scientific publication describing the packaged analysis.
+The main documents name SHOULD be `paper` with an appropriate extension, e.g. `.tex`.

+### Display file

+An ERC MUST have a _display file_, i.e. the file which is shown to the user first when he opens an ERC in a supporting platform or tool.
+The display file SHOULD be named `paper` with an appropriate extension, e.g. `.pdf` or `.html`.

+## Nested runtime

+The embedding of a representation of the original runtime environment, in which an analysis was conducted, is crucial for supporting reproducible computations.
+This section defines two such representations, one documenting and one executable.

+The format of these representations is undefined and SHOULD be stated more precisely in an extension.

+A concrete runtime extension may choose to embed the runtime environment or to rely on constructing it from the manifest.

+### Runtime environment or image

+The base directory SHOULD contain a runnable image, e.g. a binary, of the original analysis environment that can be used to re-run the packaged analysis.

+The file SHOULD be named `image` with an appropriate extension, such as `.tar` or `.bin`.

+The output of the image execution can be shown to the user to convey detailed information on progress or errors.

+### Runtime manifest

+The base directory MUST contain a complete, self-consistent manifest of the runtime image's contents.

+This manifest MUST be in a machine-readable format that allows a respective tool to create the runtime image.

+A concrete runtime extension MUST define the command to create the runnable environment from the manifest.

+### Runtime manipulation

+Bundline a complete runtime gives the possibility to manipulate the contained workflow or exchange data.

+The manipulation parameters SHOULD be defined in a concrete runtime extension.

+The data replacement proccess SHOULD be define in a concrete runtime extension.

 ## ERC configuration file

 The ERC configuration file is the _reproducibility manifest_ for an ERC.
 It defines the main entry points for actions performed on an ERC and core metadata elements.